Law School Registration

 Students running for class representative must be willing to dedicate a significant amount of time to their responsibilities as class representatives.
 Representatives will work with members of the LL.M. class to bring new ideas and items of concern to the administration, and maintain an open dialogue with the Vice Dean and the administration of the Graduate Program.
 They may also coordinate various academic and social events.

 The two LL.M.
 Class Marshals work alongside the four J.D.
 Class Marshals (who are elected by the 3L class).
-As a group, the Class Marshals bring the Class of 2017 – JDs and LLMs alike – together as a whole as they lead the class in commencement-related plans and activities.
+As a group, the Class Marshals bring the Class of 2018 — J.D.s and LL.M.s alike — together as a whole as they lead the class in commencement-related plans and activities.
 Class Marshals serve as the main stage hosts on Class Day (the celebratory day before Commencement), orchestrating and making all introductions of the various speakers on stage with them.
 The final honorable duty comes on Commencement morning, when all six Class Marshals and the Dean of the Law School lead the entire graduating class to Tercentenary Theatre in Harvard Yard.

 The Harvard Law School Library has a limited number of carrel shelves available for assignment to individuals engaged in research projects requiring the accumulation of research material from various parts of the Law Library.
 The carrel provides a shelf on which to keep these materials for the duration of the research project.
 Carrel shelves will be assigned based on availability at the time of application.
 Students are encouraged to apply for a carrel no more than two weeks before they plan to begin using a large amount of library material in order to avoid leaving assigned carrel shelves empty for long periods of time.

 Application dates will be announced at the start of the academic year, or students may check with the Langdell Library circulation desk.
 Applications can be downloaded from the Law Library web page; paper versions are also available at the Langdell circulation desk.
-An LL.M. student must obtain the signature of his or her paper supervisor in order to be eligible for a carrel shelf.
+An LL.M. student must obtain the signature of the student’s paper supervisor in order to be eligible for a carrel shelf.
 Additional questions about carrel shelves can be directed to the Library circulation desk at 617-495-3455, to the Access Assistant at 617-496-5510, or via e-mail at email@example.com.

 Each year a number of thefts of student property and Law School property are reported.
 Thefts tend to occur in unlocked offices and unlocked dormitory rooms.
 Be sure to lock your room or office even if you are leaving it for only a short time!
 Thefts also occur in carrel study spaces and the coatrooms in the Caspersen Student Center.
 Students should not leave valuables, including laptops, books, and papers, in your carrel shelf or in the Caspersen Student Center while you are dining.
 Wallets left in the inside pockets of coats hanging on the backs of chairs or on coat racks are often reported stolen.
 If you have a bicycle, use a Kryptonite lock.